-1 I. No later than July 1, 2018, the school board of each school district shall develop and adopt $\mathbf{2}$ a policy permitting students residing in the district who are in grade 11 or 12 to participate in the 3 dual and concurrent enrollment program.
-The policy shall, at a minimum, include compliance with 4 measurable educational standards and criteria approved by [the] CCSNH and that meet the same standard of quality and rigor as courses offered on campus by [the] CCSNH.
-The policy shall also $\mathbf{5}$ 6 comply with the standards for accreditation and program development established by the National $\mathbf{7}$ Alliance for Concurrent Enrollment Partnerships.
-The policy shall include, but not be limited to, 8 student eligibility criteria, standards for course content, standards for faculty approval, program 9 coordination and communication requirements, tuition and fees, textbooks and materials, course 10grading policy, data collection, maintenance, and security, revenue and expenditure reporting, and 11 process for renewal of the agreement.
+I. No later than July 1, 2018, the school board of each school district shall develop and adopt a policy permitting students residing in the district who are in grade 11 or 12 to participate in the dual and concurrent enrollment program.
+The policy shall, at a minimum, include compliance with measurable educational standards and criteria approved by [the] CCSNH and that meet the same standard of quality and rigor as courses offered on campus by [the] CCSNH.
+The policy shall also comply with the standards for accreditation and program development established by the National Alliance for Concurrent Enrollment Partnerships.
+The policy shall include, but not be limited to, student eligibility criteria, standards for course content, standards for faculty approval, program coordination and communication requirements, tuition and fees, textbooks and materials, course grading policy, data collection, maintenance, and security, revenue and expenditure reporting, and process for renewal of the agreement.

-12II.
-The department of education and [the] CCSNH shall develop and approve a model dual 13and concurrent enrollment agreement that shall be used by the CCSNH and the school board of a 14school district participating in the dual and concurrent enrollment agreement program.
-The model 15agreement shall include standards established by [the] CCSNH, shall include elements, standards, 16and criteria that have been approved by the department of education and CCSNH, and shall serve as 17the framework for the development, implementation, and administration of the dual and concurrent 18enrollment program in each school district by clearly defining the procedures related to concurrent and dual enrollment of high school students in college classes.
-[The department] CCSNH shall 1920further develop guidelines for the program relating to reporting, accountability, and payment of 21available funds to [the] CCSNH.
+II.
+The department of education and [the] CCSNH shall develop and approve a model dual and concurrent enrollment agreement that shall be used by the CCSNH and the school board of a school district participating in the dual and concurrent enrollment agreement program.
+The model agreement shall include standards established by [the] CCSNH, shall include elements, standards, and criteria that have been approved by the department of education and CCSNH, and shall serve as the framework for the development, implementation, and administration of the dual and concurrent enrollment program in each school district by clearly defining the procedures related to concurrent and dual enrollment of high school students in college classes.
+[The department] CCSNH shall further develop guidelines for the program relating to reporting, accountability, and payment of available funds to [the] CCSNH.